expo/create-react-native-app/README.md

 * The issue is not covered in the [Getting Started](https://github.com/react-community/create-react-native-app#getting-started) or [User Guide](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md) documentation
 * There is not already an [open issue](https://github.com/react-community/create-react-native-app/issues) for your particular problem

-If you've checked the documentation and currently open issues, please either open a new GitHub issue or ping `dikaiosune` on the [Reactiflux Discord](https://www.reactiflux.com/)'s #react-native channel. **Please do not DM or email project maintainers directly**, as it's very important that support takes place in public locations where others can benefit from the conversation.
+If you've checked the documentation and currently open issues, please either open a new GitHub issue or ping `dikaiosune` on the [Reactiflux](https://www.reactiflux.com/)'s #react-native channel on Discord. **Please do not DM or email project maintainers directly**, as it's very important that support takes place in public locations where others can benefit from the conversation.

 ## Contributing